 How do astronomers (you know, the dolts who didn't even see the communist zombies coming) measure and represent distance in space?
 What scale of measurement do they use?
 How do they represent mass?
 Let's start with a simple assumption (that might be wrong).
 Let's say the very center of the sun is 0,0,0.
 Where would the center of the sun's closest planet, Mercury, be?
 Students should answer these questions and have the answers in the comment of this blog post as soon as they can.

-Published on Friday, May 06, 2011 (5 years, 11 months, and 3 weeks ago).
+Published on Friday, May 06, 2011 (6 years, 3 weeks, and one day ago).
 Posted in: Educational Tech Design Games in education Practical Advice Text-based gaming